 Also in the kitchen with the electric man is my dad.
 He’s sat in his armchair reading the Daily Mirror newspaper.
 He’s smoking a Benson and Hedges cigarette, and drinking his usual pint mug of very strong tea with three sugars.
 What dad and the electric man don’t realise, is that very soon, a large dollop of smelly shit will hit the fan big time.
-And unfortunately for yours truly, it’s heading for the fan quicker than a Chinese Space Station crashing down to earth.
+And unfortunately for yours truly, it’s heading for the fan faster than a meteorite crashing down to earth.

 On this day, the 3rd of September 1978, in approximately one minute from now, (that’s how long it will take for the electric man to empty the meter), all hell will break loose in the Fisher household.
 The electric man and my dad will soon discover, that very little money is in the meter.
 No more than a few quid I would guess.
 There should be at least thirty quid in there, which pays for all the electricity we’ve used.